C-EO/CleanMachine1/README.md

 I'm an active maintainer at [tldr pages](https://github.com/tldr-pages/tldr).

-- 🌱 I’m currently learning Python 3, C, Bash, HTML, CSS and a small amount of PHP but not a lot
+- 🌱 I’m currently learning Python, C, and Go
 - 📫 How to reach me: [Gitter](gitter.im/CleanMachine1)
 - ⚡ Fun Fact: The world will end on January 19th 2038 according to Unix Epoch
 - 💬 Favorite Quote: A computer is like air conditioning.
 It becomes useless when you open windows - Linus Torvalds